ranjeet-zet/ranjeet-zet/README.md

 ## A passionate Java Developer from India

-- 🌍  I'm based in Biar, India
+- 🌍  I'm based in Bihar, India
 - ✉️  You can contact me at [ranjeet030200@gmail.com](mailto:ranjeet030200@gmail.com)
 - 🧠  I'm learning JAVA Backend